 The crew on the West Coast are often dealing with the most challenging of conditions and an average mission length is longer due to the vast distances.
-We are blessed to have ROA Mining as our naming rights sponsor; this support underpins the service on the West Coast.
+We are blessed to now have Westpac NZ as our associate sponsor; this new level of support underpins the service on the West Coast.
 The Critical Care Paramedics on the coast are the highest qualified medical resource available for the community.
-In areas like the West Coast, when there is an emergency, the ROA Mining Rescue Helicopter is the only option and can be the difference between life and death.
+In areas like the West Coast, when there is an emergency, the Westpac Rescue Helicopter is the only option and can be the difference between life and death.

 Left to right – Hernan, Peet, Joshua, Tom, Dazza

 As well as fundraising to support missions on the West Coast we are working on a number of exciting projects to improve patient care and save more lives.
-Longer-term, the aim is to replace the existing BK-117 with a more modern aircraft with more advanced avionics.
-This will facilitate Instrument Flight Rules (IFR) which allows us to fly in lower cloud conditions, enabling the ROA Mining Rescue Helicopter to respond in more compromised weather conditions – a real game changer for the West Coast.
-We are also looking at equipment upgrades and supplementary training so the crew are fully prepared for all missions.
+Very soon, the existing BK-117 will be replaced with a state-of-the-art H145 helicopter that will have more advanced avionics.
+This will facilitate Instrument Flight Rules (IFR), allowing the crew to fly in lower cloud conditions, enabling the rescue helicopter to respond in more compromised weather conditions – a real game changer for the West Coast.
+This will be accompanied by equipment upgrades and advanced training, so the crew are fully prepared for all missions.

 Mission support